binarykitchen/videomail-for-ninja-forms/README.md

 8. Review changes, add them with `git add -A`
 9. Git commit with `git commit -am 'Rebuilt for the next version` and push that
 10. Run `npm run release` which will run the release workflow on GitHub
-11. Tag a new release.
-    Skip optional title, then under release notes, select "Write my own" and paste the new version section from readme.txt (just the section without the date and version number) (upon any errors, you may try to run manually "gh release create" again to trigger a release on GitHub)
-12. Wait until the release is published and make sure the new version is announced on <https://wordpress.org/plugins/videomail-for-ninja-forms> as this can take a while ...
+11. Wait until the release is published and make sure the new version is announced on <https://wordpress.org/plugins/videomail-for-ninja-forms> as this can take a while ...
-13. Announce on Social Media
+12. Announce on Social Media

 ## Ask for help